adh30/xbtab/README.md

 1. Download the files:
    - `xbtab.ado` - Main command file
    - `xbtab.sthlp` - Help documentation
+   - `xtab_eg.do` - Example do file that performs the test on a subset of NHANES data

 2. Place files in your Stata ado directory:
    ```stata